dylanhurd/libguides-panels-landing-page/README.md

 ## Create LibGuides custom homepage template

-To your custom homepage template add a div with id "custom-content" and add a reference to research-guides-front.js
+To your custom homepage template, add a div with id "custom-content" and add a reference to research-guides-front.js

 ```
 <div id="custom-content"></div>